douglasasiqueira/arithmeticCalculator/README.md

 It also uses docker in order to raise the database container.
 To run locally:

 1. Download Java 17
-2. Run the command ```docker-composes up``` in the root directory with doctor damon running.
+2. Run the command ```docker-compose up``` in the root directory with doctor damon running.
 This will start the postgres server.
 3. Run the migrations using the command ```./gradlew flywayMigrate```.
 4. Finally, starts the application using ```./gradlew bootRun```.